-Moreover, much of the credibility people have in speaking about tradition seems to derive from their language skills.
-The land tribunal mentions evidence of the remnants of polyglot competence among witnesses.
-The recent Australian Broadcasting Commission's program about the conflict between "traditional" owners and "historical" people-enshrining now as a social category what began as different bases for land claims first set down in the 1991 legislation-shows people speaking in Guugu Yimithirr, the lingua franca of Hopevale, only in the context of a camping trip to Cape Flattery in which rival traditional claimants are meant to reconcile their differences.
+23 The early Lutheran missionary W. Poland, in a series of pamphlets published by the Bavarian Lutheran church beginning in 1901, described how one had to be constantly on guard against saying obscene things in Guugu Yimithirr, partly because of its internal diversity.
+See 'Working as a Sower,' 1901.11,3.4. lawyer for the dingaal claim requested that I underline "words that are specifically coastal dialect."24 Moreover, much of the credibility people have in speaking about tradition seems to derive from their language skills.
+The Land Tribunal mentions evidence of the remnants of polyglot competence among witnesses.
+The recent Australian Broadcasting Commission's program about the conflict between "traditional" owners and "historical" people--enshrining now as a social category what began as different bases for land claims first set down in the 1991 legislation--shows people speaking in Guugu Yimithirr, the lingua franca of Hopevale, only in the context of a camping trip to Cape Flattery in which rival traditional claimants are meant to reconcile their differences.
 On the other hand, the mere ability to speak a language is considered by most Aboriginal people as a mere contingent possession, something that one can just "pick up."
 Everyone at Hopevale, whether having an ancestral claim to the area or not, speaks the lingua franca Guugu Yimithirr to some degree, and for most it is still a first language.
 So the ability to speak Guugu Yimithirr is, in this sense, no index of "traditional" identity.
+24 Poynton letter to Haviland, 31.3.95.

-The issue is clearest in connection with the label "Guugu Yimithirr warra, Limited," which was proposed as a cover term for an economic development corporation for the whole Hopevale community (Noel Pearson, personal communication, May 29, 1992), meant to include the original Hopevale reserve and all its "historical" inhabitants and actively contested by "traditional" owners like Gordon Charlie.

-Individuals who might have gone by a variety of names both in Guugu Yimithirr and in English were frequently further identified by a bubu

-'country'.
-Thus one elderly man who instructed me on such matters was known to trace his genealogical heritage, his "own bubu," to an area on the Starcke River called Junyju, which means "narrow place."
-He was thus known as Junyju-warra, where the derivational suffix -warra produces an adjective-like expression that denotes the legitimate and traditionally recognized "owners" of the corresponding named country.
-Only a few "placenames" can figure in such an identifying expression with the suffix -warra; others are simply names, with no corresponding -warra form.
-That is, other place names may denote spots that "belong" to specific groups-again, as an example, the nickname of the elderly man just mentioned was the name of a lagoon where he was born-but they cannot be used with the suffix -warra to identify a whole group of people.
-Gordon Charlie is Dingaalwarra, and Roger Hart Gambiilmugu-warra.
-It was in recognition of this linguistic convention that the land tribunal endorsed the Cape Melville/Flinders Island claimants' suggestion that the land trust established for them be called the Yiidhuwarra Aboriginal Land Trust since "Yiidhuwarra is said to be a name for all those people who are traditionally affiliated with the region in which areas under claim are located" (Land Tribunal 1994: para.
-499).9
+The issue is clearest in connection with the label "Guugu Yimithirr warra, Limited" which was proposed as a cover term for an economic development corporation for the whole Hopevale community,25 meant to include the original Hopevale reserve and all its "historical" inhabitants, and actively contested by "traditional" owners like Gordon Charlie.
+Individuals who might have gone by a variety of names both in Guugu Yimithirr and in English were frequently further identified by a bubu, a 'country.'
+Thus, one elderly man who instructed me on such matters was known to trace his genealogical heritage, his 'own bubu,' to an area on the Starcke River called Junyju, which means "narrow place."
+He was thus known as junyju-warra, where the suffix -warra derives an adjective-like expression that denotes the legitimate and traditionally recognized 'owners' of the corresponding named country.
+Only a few 'place names' can figure in such an identifying expression with the suffix -warra; others are simply names, with no corresponding -warra form.
+That is, other place names may denote spots which 'belong' to specific groups--again, as an example the nickname of the elderly man just mentioned was the name of a lagoon where he was born--but they cannot be used with the suffix -warra to identify a whole group of people.
+Gordon Charlie is dingaal-warra, and Roger